-- Promote Incentives for Innovative and Effective Approaches - Encourage Better Integration of Transportation, Land Use and Air Quality Planning - Establish Mobile Source Emissions Budgets for Selected Major Urban Areas (not required for areas under a Limited Maintenance Plan such as Bernalillo County) - Suggest Retiring High-Emitting Vehicles (see below).
+- Promote Incentives for Innovative and Effective Approaches - Encourage Better Integration of Transportation, Land Use and Air Quality Planning

+- Establish Mobile Source Emissions Budgets for Selected Major Urban Areas - Suggest Retiring High-Emitting Vehicles (see below).

 The [Albuquerque-Bernalillo County Air Quality Control Board (AQCB)] Department has implemented [some of these recommendations.
-For instance,] a Vehicle Inspection & Maintenance Program (I & M), [which promotes vehicle maintenance, operates] in Bernalillo County, pursuant to 20.11.100 NMAC.
+For instance.] a Vehicle Inspection & Maintenance Program ("I & M"), [which promotes vehicle maintenance, operates] in Bernalillo County, pursuant to 20.11.100 NMAC.
 The most recent strategies to reduce emissions that are included in this testing program became effective on May 1, 2004, and include: phase-in of BAR 97 OBDII analyzers certified to meet program specifications with all testing to be done using said analyzers by July 1, 2004; the incorporation of a pressurized gas cap test to reduce hydrocarbon emissions; the reduction of cutpoints (maximum allowable levels of hydrocarbon emissions); diesel vehicles are required to be tested at change of ownership; vehicles defined as "gross polluters" are required to be repaired to reduce emissions below that threshold prior to being granted a waiver or time extension; time extension for repair has been limited to one year and one time per vehicle; vehicles in model years with inspection failure rates exceeding 25% (i.e. 1975-1985) are required to be tested annually or at each registration renewal; requirement that vehicles defined as "marginal passes" be issued a certificate valid only for a one-year registration.
 Testing heavy-duty vehicles and retiring high-emitting vehicles has also been considered.
 Therefore, progress has been made in that some of the GCVTC mobile source recommendations have been implemented.
 [Some recommendations have been considered and others have not as of this time.]